ashishsharmaiit/LLM_Books_Generator/README.md

+Chapter 10 - LLM Books Generator

+Click on image above for Video demo

-This was a side project to generate short books from OpenAI APIs.
+This was a side project to generate short books of 10 chapters on any topic that person wants to read on.
+The books were generated using LLM via OpenAI APIs.

 The user experience is
 1. User enters the topics, that the user wants to read the books on.